 Enlisted in the Irish Foreign Legion — a corps with Jacobite traditions — then in the royal army, Macdonald bridged his Nordic heritage with the career the Revolution would reshape.
 In 1792, he joined the Army of the North and fought at Jemappes under Dumouriez.
 When the Convention purged generals suspected of aristocratic sympathies, Macdonald escaped accusations thanks to his reputation as a competent officer and his foreign origins: French nobility was not attributed to him.
 He rose rapidly through the ranks.
 In 1798, he commanded in Italy in place of Championnet, then served under Moreau on the Rhine.

 In 1799, the Italian campaign gave him the most exposed corps: at the Trebbia, he faced Suvorov.
 The defeat was crushing — Macdonald retreated before the old Russian general's tactical genius — but he brought his troops back in order, avoiding complete disaster.
 This methodical retreat, in a desperate situation, revealed his true nature: he was not a general of the lightning breakthrough, but a tenacious organiser who won through endurance.
-The early Consulate years, however, kept him at the margins.
-Suspected of being too close to Moreau — condemned for conspiracy in 1804 — he languished in secondary postings.
-Napoleon held a grudge.
-It would take until 1809 and a unique opportunity for the general to regain the Emperor's favour.
+Losses were heavy; yet the French army retained enough cohesion to continue the war elsewhere.

-Wagram — The Legendary Column and the Marshal's Baton
+Wagram — The legendary column and the marshal’s baton

 On 5 July 1809, the Grand Army crossed the Danube at the island of Lobau.
 The following day, the two armies clashed on the Marchfeld plain north of Vienna.
 Archduke Charles had stretched a line of 120,000 men across a 25-kilometre front.
 In the centre, the Austrians held the villages of Wagram, Aderklaa and Süssenbrunn.
 Napoleon sought to break through this line before Archduke John could reinforce his brother from Hungary.
 He needed to strike hard and fast.